Days May Come and Days May Go

-Days May Come and Days May Go is a compilation album by the British hard rock band Deep Purple, released in 2000 (see 2000 in music).
+Days May Come and Days May Go is an archival album by the English hard rock band Deep Purple, released in 2000 (see 2000 in music).

-It contains impressive rehearsals and lengthy improvised jams undertaken in June 1975, at Robert Simon's Pirate Sound studios.
+It contains rehearsals and lengthy improvised jams undertaken in June 1975, at Robert Simon's Pirate Sound studios.
 Recorded soon after Tommy Bolin had joined the band, the sound-desk recordings feature ideas and tracks that would eventually become the Come Taste the Band album.
+The recordings were first issued in 2000 as two separate releases, Days May Come and Days May Go: The California Rehearsals and the mail order-only 1420 Beachwood Drive: The California Rehearsals Pt.
+2. In 2007, they were reissued together as a 2-CD set under the Days May Come and Days May Go: The California Rehearsals title.